The Blue Gardenia

 So here I sit, on the bed, fully dressed, perusing The Blue Gardenia for an evening gown that resembles one that Eleanor Roosevelt wore.
 (Yes, it is late.
 For most people.
 For me, it's just 2:13.
 I am usually up at this time, the wee small hours of the morning, as Bob Hilliard wrote back in the 1950s.)

 Here's the inspiration look.
 Below it, you'll find the fabrics I would choose.
-For the jumper, Bon Oeuf at EOS Fabrics; the blue shirting is as well.
+For the jumper, Bon Oeuf at EOS Fabrics; the blue shirting is available there as well.
 I may actually copy this look myself.
-You can't have too many blue Oxford cloth or chambray shirts.
+You can't have too many blue cotton shirts.
 And the more I look at it, the more I love Bon Oeuf.
+And what a way to reference our occasional grrl.

 Well, nighty night.
 Or break an egg.
 But stay safe and have fun.
+Capeesh?

 The breeze.
 The ocean.
 The balustrade.
 The dress.
 August 18, 2025 16:01 4 Comments